Welcome to our Extremadura wildlife trip report on March 13th-17th. We will be back next season to this wonderful Spanish region!

 We take a diversion to look for some steppes birds, the road is quite busy so we press on and take a track where we find a solitary Great Bustard and a Stone Curlew.
 In a bush inside the road ditch, Pau finds a male Dartford Warbler.
 As we drive back to the main road a flock of 20 Great Bustards fly over us.
 What a moment for Susan, her favourite bird!

 Today, is our last day in Extremadura so we decide to stop on Arrocampo for one last target; Black-winged Kite.
 We are lucky to find it in a pylon before reaching the reserve!
-Once we get in the reserve we see a Reed Warbler in the reeds and Crested Larks displaying.
+Once we get in, we see a Reed Warbler in the reeds and Crested Larks displaying.
 Tom finds our last bird, a solitary Garganey mixed in a flock of Gadwalls.

 It is always a difficult thing to choose the highlight of the trip, but here we go.